-Legal Protection: It has been widely accepted that HACCP based systems present the food industry with the most effective management tool to enable the production and supply of safe food.
-As such, the adoption of this approach can offer a legal defence in the event of an outbreak of food borne diseases.
+Legal Protection: It has been widely accepted that HACCP-based systems present the food industry with the most effective management tool to enable the production and supply of safe food.
+As such, the adoption of this approach can offer a legal defense in the event of an outbreak of food-borne diseases.

-Alignment with other management systems: HACCP based food safety management systems can be combined with other management systems such as ISO 9001:2008.
-This combination provides a hazard analysis approach with pre-requisite programmes along with a framework to manage a food safety system.
+Alignment with other management systems: HACCP-based food safety management systems can be combined with other management systems such as ISO 9001:2008.
+This combination provides a hazard analysis approach with pre-requisite programs along with a framework to manage a food safety system.

 Seven Basic Principles of HACCP